Eighth Annual Street Photography Around the World Exhibition – 2022

 About the Exhibit

-We are pleased to announce our Sixth Annual Street Shooting Around the World Exhibition!
-The exhibition will run from February 7 – March 6, 2020, with an opening night reception on Friday, February 7, 7-10 pm, 2020.
+We are pleased to announce our Eighth Annual Street Photography Around the World Exhibition!
+The exhibition will be virtual and will run from April 7 – June 7, 2022, with a virtual opening night reception Thursday, April 7, 5 pm PST, 2022.
 The theme is street shooting around the world.
-The juror, David Gibson, will select images for exhibition based on creativity, originality, and quality and the work will be shown in our brand new Culver City Gallery!
+The juror, Meryl Meisler, will select images for exhibition based on creativity, originality, and quality.

 There is no limit to the amount of images which can be submitted.